smohzam/CSC_3320/Lab6/hello/READEME.md

 How to execute Hello.sh:
   1. Type ./Hello.sh
-  2. The program will display the following:
+  2. The program will display the following: \n
       · "Welcome to computer science society."
       · the date
       · the no.of directories in your /home.